 Plate your salad by arranging a large portion of lettuce on a big plate.
 Mixed spring greens are nice or maybe you prefer a more crunchy lettuce like romaine.
 Then top the salad with equal portions of grilled vegetables and halloumi.
 This recipe is enough for 2 dinner sized salads.
 You can easily double the recipe and make more servings or, make smaller salads as a fantastic appetizer.

 The dressing for Grilled Halloumi and Asparagus Salad is a simple mixture of oil, red wine vinegar, lemon juice, dijon and dried oregano.
 It’s very similar to a Greek dressing without feta.
 I like to make dressings in small glass jars and shake them really well.
 To freshen up the finished salad, top with some fresh chopped parsley.
-Fresh oregano isn’t as commonly found in stores but if you have some growing like I do, it’s awesome on this salad too.
+Fresh oregano is awesome on this salad too.

 I love capers on this salad.
 Mr. H does not.
 So adding them at the end is optional but if you like the salty briny taste of capers like I do, trust me, you’ll love them on Grilled Halloumi and Asparagus Salad.